Greatest Admirals in History

 16 Fyodor Fyodorovich Ushakov

 The most renowned and revered Russian admiral in the 18th century and one of the most competent officers in the Napoleonic Wars, his talent was often overlooked by the internet community.
-He had scored multiple victories against the Ottoman Empire in the face of larger opponent fleets, many of them with unbelievable lose exchange ratio, the likes that can matched Yi Sun-Sin at times.
-He have devised maneuver tactics that Horatio Nelson would later use in Trafalgar, the most famous victory of the legendary British admiral.
-While putting him in the first spot might bring about great debate, Ushakov definitely deserved a Top 3 or Top 5 on this list.
+He had scored multiple victories against the Ottoman Empire in the face of larger opponent fleets, many of them with an unbelievable loss exchange ratio, the likes that can be matched by Yi Sun-Sin at times.

 17 Henry Morgan

-I mean he was pretty dam successful...j/s
+I mean, he was pretty darn successful... just saying.

 19 William Halsey Jr.

 Best of the best.
 His tactics were outstanding.
 His men loved him and held him in high regard.
 Also a pilot.
-Although Spruance got the credit for Midway a lot of the victory belonged to Halsey even though he was in the hospital.
+Although Spruance got the credit for Midway, a lot of the victory belonged to Halsey even though he was in the hospital.

-21 Maarten Tromp
+20 Maarten Tromp

-23 Piet Hein
+22 Piet Hein

-24 Arthur Phillip
+23 Arthur Phillip

-Admiral Arthur Phillip was a Royal Navy officer and the first Governor of New South Wales who founded the British penal colony that later became the city of Sydney, Australia
+Admiral Arthur Phillip was a Royal Navy officer and the first Governor of New South Wales, who founded the British penal colony that later became the city of Sydney, Australia.

 25 Pierre André de Suffren